Choraginae

 Taxonomic note

-counts for Choraginae vary substantially between sources: iNaturalist 'at least 20 described species' while Wikipedia states 'more than 180 described species.'
+counts for Choraginae vary substantially between sources: iNaturalist cites 'at least 20 described species' while Wikipedia states 'more than 180 described species.'
 This discrepancy likely reflects differences in taxonomic interpretation, synonymy treatment, or database update timing.
-The was established by Kirby in 1819 with Choragus as .
+The was established by Kirby in 1819 with Choragus as type .

 Research gaps

-Most Choraginae described by Valentine (Euxenulus, 1960; Habroxenus, Neoxenus, Sicanthus, 1998) remain poorly documented in terms of biology and distribution.
+Most Choraginae described by Valentine (Euxenulus, 1960; Habroxenus, Neoxenus, Sicanthus, 1998) remain poorly documented in terms of and distribution.
 The Nearctic fauna is better studied than tropical representatives.